njhovorka/band-search/README.md

 # Musicfox Band Search

 This project implements React, Node, and Express to create a API-based search through a compendium of bands.
-Programmed by Nikoli Hovorka
+Programmed by Nikoli Hovorka.

 ## Setup